LaszloBogacsi/laszlobogacsi.github.io/content/posts/build-a-static-site-with-hugo/index.md

 ### 2. Adding style to things

-The theme I'm using uses Tailwind, so to add something extra like let's say you'd want to control the width of an element, just add a tailwing class to the element like this:
+The theme I'm using uses Tailwind, so to add something extra like let's say you'd want to control the width of an element, just add a Tailwind css class to the element like this:
 ```
 class="w-24"
 ```